pglez82/git_cheatsheet/README.md

 ```git
 git remote add origin <remoteurl>
 ```
+Note: *origin* is an alias that we are giving to the remote respotiry.
+By convention is called *origin*.
+We will use it for pushing our code later.

-If we already have the respository in GitHub, we can **clone** it using:
+An alternative to the former steps, if we already have the respository in GitHub, we can **clone** it using:
 ```
 git clone <remoteurl>
 ```